kmdreko/venator/docs/interface.md

 The bottom shows all the attributes and their values.
-The far left icon will indicate where that value came from (a missing icon means it is directly on the entity, a span icon means it came from a parent span, and a connection icon means it was provided by the connection).
+The far left icon will indicate where that value came from (a missing icon means it is directly on the entity, a span icon means it came from a parent span, and a resource icon means it was provided by the root resource).
 You can hover over this icon for details or the right-click will include a `copy * id` option when available.
 The right-click menu shows many options for adding to the filter or even adding a column to the table.
 An attribute value that is too long will be cut off, but you can toggle the `-` after the attribute name to expand it.